cosmos/sdk-tutorials/academy/ibc/ica.md

 As shown in the code above, the `portID` will be the address of the **Interchain Account Owner** prefixed by the default port prefix of the interchain accounts controller submodule `icacontroller-`.
 The ICA module assumes that there is already an IBC connection established between the host and controller chains.
 As part of `RegisterInterchainAccount`, it will open an `ORDERED` channel.

 The ICA module uses `ORDERED` channels to maintain the order of transactions when sending packets from a controller chain to a host chain.
 A limitation when using ORDERED channels is that when a packet times out the channel will be closed.
 In the case of a channel closing, a controller chain needs to be able to regain access to the interchain account registered on this channel.

-ICA offers **Active Channels** to create a new channel using the same controller chain `portID`.
+ICA offers **Active Channels** to create a new channel using the same controller prefixed chain `portID`.
+This means that when an Interchain Account is registered using the `RegisterInterchainAccount` API, a new channel is created on a particular port.
+During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (controller & host chain), the `Active Channel` for this interchain account is stored in state.

+Using the `Active Channel` stored in state, it is then possible to create a new channel using the same controller chain portID even if the previously set `Active Channel` is in a `CLOSED` state.

 If the message gets to the host chain (with the `NewMsgChannelOpenInit` call shown previously), the ICA module on the host chain also calls [`RegisterInterchainAccount`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/host/keeper/account.go):